Bury My Heart at Wounded Knee

+Bury My Heart at Wounded Knee was first published in 1970 to generally strong reviews.
+Published at a time of increasing American Indian activism, the book has never gone out of print and has been translated into 17 languages.

 Before the publication of Bury My Heart..., Brown had become well-versed in the history of the American frontier.
-Having grown up in Arkansas, he developed a keen interest in the American West, and during his graduate education at George Washington University and his career as a librarian for both the US Department of Agriculture and the University of Illinois at Urbana–Champaign, he wrote numerous books on the subject.
+Having grown up in Arkansas, he developed a keen interest in the American West, and during his graduate education at George Washington University and his career as a librarian for both the US Department of Agriculture and the University of Illinois Urbana-Champaign, he wrote numerous books on the subject.
 Brown's works maintained a focus on the American West, but ranged anywhere from western fiction to histories to children's books.
 Many of Brown's books revolved around similar Native American topics, including his Showdown at Little Bighorn (1964) and The Fetterman Massacre (1974).

-Bury My Heart at Wounded Knee was first published in 1970 to generally strong reviews.
-Published at a time of increasing American Indian activism, the book has never gone out of print and has been translated into 17 languages.
-The title is taken from the final phrase of a twentieth-century poem titled "American Names" by Stephen Vincent Benét.
-The full quotation, "I shall not be there.
-I shall rise and pass.
-Bury my heart at Wounded Knee", appears at the beginning of Brown's book.
-Although Benet's poem is not about the plight of Native Americans, Wounded Knee was the site of the last major attack by the US Army on Native Americans.
-It is also one of several potential locations for the site of Crazy Horse's burial.